lucydot/effmass/README.md

 The `effmass` package is aimed towards theoretical solid state physicists and chemists who have a basic familiarity with Python.
 Depending on the functionality and level of approximation you are looking for, it may be that one of the packages listed [here](https://effmass.readthedocs.io/en/latest/Related%20packages.html) will suit your needs better.

+## Questions, bug reports, feature requests

+Please use the Github [issue tracker](https://github.com/lucydot/effmass/issues/) for any questions, feature requests or bug reports.
+Please do not contact the developers via email unless there is a specific reason you do not want the conversation to be public.

 ## Development

-Please use the Github [issue tracker](https://github.com/lucydot/effmass/issues/) for feature requests and bug reports.

 If you would like to contribute please do so via a pull request.
 All contributors must read and respect the [code of conduct](https://github.com/lucydot/effmass/blob/master/CODE_OF_CONDUCT.md).
 In particular, we welcome contributions which would extend `effmass` so that it is able to parse output from other electronic structure codes.